Watercooler Banter

 Understanding Positive Duty in the Workplace: A Commitment to Creating Safe and Supportive Environments

 As workplaces evolve, so too does our understanding of responsibilities and obligations toward ensuring a safe, respectful, and supportive environment for everyone.
 One of the most important legal principles guiding employers today is Positive Duty.
 In Australia, Positive Duty has become a cornerstone in workplace health and safety.
-But what does it mean, and why
+But what does it mean, and why is

 Understanding Positive Duty in the Workplace: A Commitment to Creating Safe and Supportive Environments Read More »